Zhaxi Zhuoma Rinpoche

 USA

-Zhaxi Zhuoma Rinpoche, raised Christian, began to experience spiritual awakening to Buddhism while on a business trip to Kyoto, Japan where she saw a Buddha statue in a temple.
-Warmth arose in her heart.
+Zhaxi Zhuoma Rinpoche was born and raised as a Christian.
+She began to experience spiritual awakening to Buddhism while on a business trip to Kyoto, Japan.
+She saw a Buddha statue in a temple and a deep warmth arose in her heart.

-Upon her return to the U.S., she joined a series of residential practice centers including: Shasta Abbey, San Francisco Zen Center, Hokyoji, and Kansas Zen Center.
-From the 1960’s explorations to searching for a Dharma teacher in the 1980’s, she deepened her commitment to practice and let go of a worldly career to take up monastic life.
+Upon her return to the US, she joined a series of residential practice centers including: Shasta Abbey, the San Francisco Zen Center, Hokyoji, and the Kansas Zen Center.
+From her 1960's explorations to her search for a Dharma teacher by the 1980's, her commitment to practice deepened and she let go of a worldly career to take up monastic life.

 Rinpoche Zhaxi Zhuoma put her early career talents, degrees and achievements in government, engineering, regional planning, international banking and finance to use for the Dharma in navigating the challenges of opening several temples for monastic and lay practitioners in the USA.